dougvitor/kotlin-paradigma-funcional/README.md

-# Kotlin: lidando com exceptions e referências nulas
+# Kotlin: recursos do paradigma funcional.